Code of Conduct

 - The goal of an Open Sangha is to make you feel better and empower you as a human being.
 If the oposite happens then try another group or practicing on your own for a while and contemplate about the reasons.

-- Open Sanghas are not quality controlled we depend on the members of a group to report if a group does not agree with this code of conduct.
-If a group does not feel right, there is nothing wrong with founding your own group even in the same city.
+- Open Sanghas are not quality controlled.
+We depend on the members of a group to report if a group does not agree with this code of conduct.
+If a group does not feel right, there is nothing wrong with founding your own group.

 - The main goal of an Open Sangha is to practice together and to talk about meditation experience.